slarmoo/.github/profile/essentials/console/console.md

 ## ☑ Assignment

 Experiment with console commands.
 Open a console window and create a junk directory that you can play with by executing the command `mkdir junk` (make directory).
 Then execute the command `cd junk` to change into that directory.
-Try the following sequence of commands:
+Then execute the following sequence of commands:

 ```sh
 mkdir junk